 Well-capitalized firms looking to expand are currently faced with an aberrant opportunity to make acquisitions and consolidate power.
-As the pandemic continues to take its toll on the economy, weaker business actors in Indonesia receiving handouts via government support schemes or dipping into their cash reserves, could be fast approaching a state of deeper financial distress, leaving them open for takeovers.
+As the pandemic continues to take its toll on the economy, weaker business actors in Indonesia receiving handouts via government support schemes or dipping into their cash reserves could be fast approaching a state of deeper financial distress, leaving them open for takeovers.

-Due to its large population, economic growth and untapped potential, the vast majority of Merger & Acquisition (M&A) deals in Indonesia are led by foreign investors.
-The most recent and prolific M&A deals in Indonesia include, Singapore internet giant – SEA’s acquisition of Indonesian Bank BKE and the much talked about Go Jek and Tokopedia merger.
+Due to its large population, economic growth, and untapped potential, the vast majority of Merger & Acquisition (M&A) deals in Indonesia are led by foreign investors.
+The most recent and prolific M&A deals in Indonesia include Singapore internet giant – SEA’s acquisition of Indonesian Bank BKE and the much talked about Go Jek and Tokopedia merger.

 To further improve Indonesia’s investment climate, the Indonesian government enacted the Omnibus Law in October 2020.
 As part of the Omnibus Law, it introduced a ‘Positive Investment List” which relaxes foreign ownership limitations from a large swathe of sectors.
-Nonetheless, foreign investors looking to merge or acquire Indonesian companies should still observe foreign ownership composition of these sectors.
+Nonetheless, foreign investors looking to merge or acquire Indonesian companies should still observe the foreign ownership composition of these sectors.

 To improve the investment climate, the Omnibus Law amends 73 laws, consisting of 15 chapters and 174 articles.
 Business actors can expect both large and small (but important) changes in the way business will be done in Indonesia.
 Firms entering Indonesia should exercise caution and due diligence, to achieve their goals and maximum shareholder wealth from the deal.